 Merchants want an easy and secure online checkout experience for their consumers.
 If the process is difficult, merchants risk losing the sale.
 Network tokenization provides several benefits for merchants, including:

-• Research shows that 33% of US consumers drop retailers after a false decline.
-Tokenized payment credentials not only diminish the numbers of transactions falsely identified as fraud, but they also ensure that mistyped or invalid card numbers are never entered, thereby preventing lost sales.
+- Research shows that 33% of US consumers drop retailers after a false decline.
+Tokenized payment credentials not only diminish the numbers of transactions falsely identified as fraud, but they also ensure that mistyped or invalid card numbers are not entered, thereby preventing lost sales.

-• Better consumer experience – customers can enjoy a smooth, easy checkout process they can trust that adheres to high security standards.
+- Better consumer experience – customers can enjoy a smooth, easy checkout process they to high security standards.

 CUSTOMER BENEFITS